Bun vs Deno vs Node

 - Bun: Fully supports most Node.js packages and built-in modules (like

-📁 File Structure & Project Setup
+📠File Structure & Project Setup

-Node: Familiar structure with package.json
+Node: Familiar structure withpackage.json, node_modules.

-; fetches packages to cache folder.
+Deno: No node_modules; fetches packages to cache folder.

-during resolution, making it faster and cleaner.
+Bun: Uses package.json but skips node_modules during resolution, making it faster and cleaner.

-🧠 Developer Experience (DX)
+🧠Developer Experience (DX)

 - Bun: Quick startup, no config needed for common tasks, and hot reload support.